bifurcationkit/BifurcationKit.jl/docs/src/periodicOrbitShooting.md

 ### Encoding of the functional

 The functional is encoded in the composite type [`PoincareShootingProblem`](@ref).
-In particular, the user can pass its own time stepper or he can use the different ODE solvers in  [DifferentialEquations.jl](https://github.com/JuliaDiffEq/DifferentialEquations.jl) which makes it very easy to choose a tailored solver: the partial Poincaré return maps are implemented using **callbacks**.
+In particular, the user can pass their own time stepper or he can use the different ODE solvers in  [DifferentialEquations.jl](https://github.com/JuliaDiffEq/DifferentialEquations.jl) which makes it very easy to choose a tailored solver: the partial Poincaré return maps are implemented using **callbacks**.
 See the link [`PoincareShootingProblem`](@ref) for more information, in particular on how to access the underlying functional, its jacobian...

 ## Floquet multipliers computation